 - Current: Why have space-weather forecasts not improved for more than a decade?
 (NERC funded)

-- Current: What determines the open solar magnetic flux?
+- Finished: What determines the open solar magnetic flux?
 (STFC funded)

 - Finished: Solar wind forecasting from L5 (ESA funded)